tylerneylon/video-scripts/learn_lua_in_an_hour/part17.md

 There's a very good chance that I've made some typos along the way, so let's take a look at those typos.

+*[Editor's note: the remarks below are about fixing two typing mistakes that have been left out of the code blocks you see on this page.]*

 I forgot to write the word `set` there.